Lights of New York (1928 film): Box office

-The criticism did not keep audiences away, although demand may have been driven more by the novelty of the first "all-talking" feature film than the film's dramatic qualities.
-A preview engagement in Pasadena, California, resulted in lines around the block, and the first week's gross at New York City's Mark Strand Theater amounted to $47,000.
+The criticism did not keep audiences away, but demand may have been driven more by the novelty of the first "all-talking" feature film than the film's dramatic qualities.
+A preview engagement in Pasadena, California resulted in lines around the block, and the first week's gross at New York City's Mark Strand Theater amounted to $47,000.
 Upon nationwide release, the film grossed $1.2 million, making the film a box-office success.

-According to Warner Bros records the film had domestic rentals of $1,160,000 and foreign rentals of $92,000.
+According to records at Warner Bros., the film earned $1,160,000 in the U.S. and $92,000 in other markets.

 Preservation status

 The film and the Vitaphone soundtrack still survive in complete form.
 In a formal ceremony on July 24, 1946, Albert Warner presented a print of Lights of New York to the Library of Congress as part of a yearlong celebration of the twentieth anniversary of the premiere of the Warner Bros. studio's first sound features.

-The film is available on DVD by Warner Bros.
-Home Entertainment.
+The film is currently available on DVD by Warner Bros.
+Home Entertainment and is now widely available online after it entered the public domain on January 1, 2024.

+Most current prints crop off part of the main title.
+This is because the title card was photographed using the traditional (for 1928) silent-film aperture, allowing for a full-screen picture area.
+When the picture and sound were combined for sound-on-film prints, however, the aperture was now smaller to accommodate the soundtrack, so the picture was cropped.